-Ben - Cafe Assistant
+Hayden - Cafe Assistant

 Sam Kirimli Photography

 Sam is a local prize-winning photographer with autism who came to our attention visiting the cafe as a customer taking some stunning photographs.
-He enjoys working at Friary Gardens with the Parchment Trust.
+He enjoys working at Friary Gardeners with the Parchment Trust.
 Sam has won many photography awards including 'Best overall' for Mencap's national photography competition.